DiiaBlood/Bank-Application/README.md

-## I told my professor that if I made the bank homewrok into a program with interface, I can skip class for the rest of the year.
+## I told my teacher that if I made the bank homework into a program with interface, can I skip class for the rest of the year?
+He said yes.